About the Survey

-As the Lead Author and the Survey Project Manager at NCTE, Sandy James has led the effort to collect the data, conduct survey outreach, and present the findings in the main report, as well as in future reports.
-He will also oversee the development of the dataset which will be available to other researchers in 2017.
+As the Survey Project Manager at NCTE and lead author of the report of the 2015 U.S.Transgender Survey, Sandy James has led the effort to collect the data, conduct survey outreach, analyze the data, and present the findings in the main report, as well as in future reports.
+He will also oversee the development of future reports and the dataset, which will be available to other researchers in 2017.

 After a career as a forensic toxicologist, Sandy became a civil rights advocate with a focus on laws and policies that affect trans people.
 Sandy previously worked extensively with the National Trans Discrimination Survey as the Urvashi Vaid Research Fellow at the National LGBTQ Task Force.
 Sandy received a J.D. and an M.A. in American Government from Georgetown University and is pursuing his Ph.D. at Georgetown University.